 Eventually the fort and mission were abandoned as settlers continued to move further inland.
 George Marston a San Diego businessman purchased Presidio Hill, and built a private park and Serra mission museum in 1907.
 Ultimately Marston donated all of the property to the City of San Diego.
 No original historic buildings still exist.

-Witches Tower: This small building is known as the 'Pattie Memorial'.
+This small building located in a parking lot in Presidio Park is known as the ‘Pattie Memorial’.
 It was once used as a Spanish guardhouse and a jail cell to hold an American named Sylvester Pattie.
-Pattie died here and is commemorated as the "First American buried in California soil.”
+Pattie died here and is commemorated as the “First American buried in California soil.”

 The top of the roof has a mysterious pentagram built into it with candle wax and dark stains in the center giving strong evidence of occult practices.